otrack/jnvm-tutorial/README.md

 */
 ````

-2.2 Define a `private static final array long[] offsets` that stores the offset of the unique field as defined above.
+4. Define a `private static final array long[] offsets` that stores the offset of the unique field as defined above.

-2.3 Add a `private static final integer SIZE` to hold the size of an `OffHeapSimple` object in persistent memory.
+In addition, add a `private static final integer SIZE` to hold the size of an `OffHeapSimple` object in persistent memory.
 The size of an integer in memory is given by the native `Integer.SIZE`.

-2.4 Remove the single attribute of `OffHeapSimple`.
+5. Remove the single attribute of `OffHeapSimple`.
 Change the logic in the setters and getters, to use direct access to the persistent memory.
 To this end, we will use the following methods provided by the parent class (OffHeapObjectHandle).